October 12, 2009

 The Ten-Cent Plague: The Great Comic-Book Scare and How It Changed America (David Hajdu)On a related note, I recently finished reading David Hajdu’s The Ten-Cent Plague: The Great Comic-Book Scare and How It Changed America.
 It’s a fascinating look at the early years of the comic book industry, the cultural landscape around it, and how a moral panic (not unlike current controversy over video games — actually, more or less exactly like current controversy over video games) nearly destroyed the industry.

-3 Responses to “On the Comics Code”
+3 thoughts on “On the Comics Code

-2. Pat Curley says:
+1. Pat Curley

 Exactly.
 As I try to point out at the Silver Age Comics blog, Silver Age writers were constrained by some reasonable and some nutty restrictions on what their stories could contain.
 To a large extent, comics in that era were meant to be acceptable to boys from about 8-12 years old.
 And their mothers.